dynamic-graphics-inc/jsonbourne/README.md

 **WHY???** Three reasons: **1)** Why not? **2)** Also I (jessekrubin) wanted a python object that was a hybrid between a dictionary and an python-object that worked kinda like a js object. **3)** Was able to get `jsonbourne` on pip

-**HOW???** Python!
-NOTE: I tried to make the actual internals of the `jsonbourne.JsonObj` use list/dict comprehensions everywhere as an experiment.

 ___

 ## Usage: